What is sudden cardiac arrest (SCA)?

 - Start CPR as quickly as possible.
 If you don't know CPR, conduct Hands-Only CPR, which provides chest compressions by pushing hard and fast in the middle of the victim's chest with minimal interruptions at approximately 100 beats per minute (or hum the Bee Gees song "Staying Alive").
 Studies of real emergencies have shown Hands-only CPR to be equally or more effective than conventional CPR.

-- If available, use an automated external defibrillator (AED) as soon as possible.
+- If available, use an automated external defibrillator (AED) immediately.
 AEDs are computerized medical devices that can check a person's heart rhythm and recognize and deliver a shock to a heart that needs it.
 AEDs are increasingly available in public locations, such as airports, gyms, malls, and office buildings.
-These devices will only deliver a shock when an irregular heart rhythm is detected and usually do not cause any significant harm with shock.
+These devices will only deliver a shock when a life-threatening heart rhythm is detected.

 Call-Push-Shock (CPS) is a national collaborative movement co-sponsored by Parent Heart Watch (PHW) and the Sudden Cardiac Arrest Foundation (SCAF) and endorsed by the Heart Rhythm Society.
 It is designed to drive public awareness, understanding, and action in cases of out-of-hospital cardiac arrest and increase survival rates by speaking in one voice across multiple organizations.